tscanlin/developers.optimizely.com/src/content/samples/advanced-use-cases/2-code-eval-limit.md

   /*
    * Usage
-   *   The following allows you to set a limit on the number of times a code block will execute for any given visitor.
+   *   The following allows you to set a limit on the number of times a Code Block will execute for any given visitor.
-   *
    */

    // the number of times the code should execute for a given visitor